 Other side effects may include:

 - irregular menstruation

-Side effects are likely to decrease over time, according to the Mayo Clinic.
-Consult your medical care provider if you experience uncomfortable or prolonged adverse effects associated with diuretic use.
-Your physician may adjust your dosage or switch you to a different type of diuretic medication.
+Side effects are likely to decrease over time.
+Make sure to notify your doctor if you experience uncomfortable or prolonged side effects while taking a diuretic.
+Your doctor may adjust your dosage or switch you to a different type of diuretic medication.